Industry Analysis & Industry Trends

 IBISWorld expects hazardous waste volumes to increase at an annualised 1.7%... purchase to read more

 Capital intensity within the industry is at a moderate level due to the high labour inputs and moderate capital requirements.
 Due to high labour requirements for staff to remove and transport hazardous waste, industry wage levels are high for the industry.
 In addition, capital inputs are required for the purchase of trucks, vehicles, pumps and other plant and equipment.

 To calculate the capital intensity level, IBISWorld uses data from the industry cost structure.
 Depreciation is used as a proxy for capital, with wages used as a proxy for labour.
-In 2014-15, depreciation is estimated to account for 7.0% of industry revenue.
-Wages are expected to make up for 33.5% of industry revenue for the year... purchase to read more
+In 2015-16, depreciation is estimated to account for 7.0% of industry revenue, with wages expected to make up for 33.4%... purchase to read more